 Members are encouraged to continue their education with the Firefighter 1 Course (36 hours) which, upon successful completion of written and practical examination results in certification as a Firefighter 1.
 This certification is a state requirement for entry into the Certified Fire Apparatus Driver/Operator training program.
 Additional training is also available to those interested in officer positions.

 Paid-on-call firefighters are expected to attend regularly scheduled training sessions throughout the year and respond to the fire stations when paged and instructed to do so (at those times when available).

 Full department drills are scheduled for the first Tuesday of each month from 6:30 - 9 p.m.
-During the week containing the third Tuesday of each month, a firefighter is also required to attend one of the platoon-level drills that are held from 6:30 - 9 p.m. on Tuesday, Wednesday, and Thursday of that week.
+A firefighter is also required to complete platoon-level drills that assigned for the month in addition to the monthly full department drill.

-Paid-on-call firefighters are paid a wage of $8.50/hour for drill attendance and are encouraged to attend one full department drill and one assigned platoon-level drill each month.
+Paid-on-call firefighters are paid for drill attendance and are encouraged to attend one full department drill and complete assigned platoon-level drills each month.
 Using a 12-month rolling average, paid-on-call firefighters are required to attend at least 50% of the scheduled full department drills and 50% of their assigned platoon-level training.

 Who to Contact

-If you would like to explore this opportunity further, please contact Deputy Fire Chief Richard Roth via email, or by calling 278-2980 and leaving a message.
+If you would like to explore this opportunity further, please contact firstname.lastname@example.org via email, or by calling 270-7070 and leaving a message.